Cuprate/cuprate/consensus/README.md

 # Consensus Rules

-This folder contains 2 crates: `monero-consensus` (rules) and `cuprate-consensus`. `monero-consensus` contains the raw-rules and is built to be a more flexible library which requires the user to give the correct data and do minimal calculations, `cuprate-consensus` on the other hand contains multiple tower::Services that handle tx/ block verification as a whole with a `context` service that keeps track of blockchain state. `cuprate-consensus` uses `monero-consensus` internally.
+This folder contains 2 crates: `cuprate-consensus-rules` (rules) and `cuprate-consensus`. `cuprate-consensus-rules` contains the raw-rules and is built to be a more flexible library which requires the user to give the correct data and do minimal calculations, `cuprate-consensus` on the other hand contains multiple tower::Services that handle tx/ block verification as a whole with a `context` service that keeps track of blockchain state. `cuprate-consensus` uses `cuprate-consensus-rules` internally.

-If you are looking to use monero consensus rules it's recommended you try to integrate `cuprate-consensus` and fall back to `monero-consensus` if you need more flexibility.
+If you are looking to use monero consensus rules it's recommended you try to integrate `cuprate-consensus` and fall back to `cuprate-consensus-rules` if you need more flexibility.

 ## scan_chain